 The YPI program benefits those who are already showing signs of drug involvement or related risk factors, utilizing evidenced base curricula to strengthen protective factors and deal effectively with risk factors in the lives of youth.
 Family members may also be involved in these services.
 The program also provides crisis intervention services to participants and their families to intervene in situations which may or may not involve alcohol or drug use but may escalate if immediate attention is not provided.

 ETCADA hosts the PRC for Region 4 in Northeast Texas.
-Under the new HHSC funding requirements beginning in FY13-14, the PRC4 serves as the regional data collection and distribution entity engaged in assessing substance abuse risk and protective factors for the region.
-This involves seeking out data sources and trends in our local communities and working with other PRC Regions and DSHS to produce ongoing assessments of prevention needs.
+Under the new HHSC funding requirements beginning in FY13-14, the PRC4 serves as the regional data collection and distribution entity engaged in assessing substance use risk and protective factors for the region.
+This involves seeking out data sources and trends in our local communities and working with other PRC Regions and HHSC to produce ongoing assessments of prevention needs.
 We conduct public education about data collection and trends and our team is available to speak at community health fairs, and other gatherings.
-PRC also coordinates related trainings for the region.
-Additionally, our PRC operates a comprehensive program of tobacco compliance checks throughout the region to 1) educate merchants that sell tobacco, 2) ensure they maintain compliance with state and federal laws addressing tobacco sales to minors, 3) do not sell to minors, 4) confirm that merchants display the required signage to alert the public about Texas tobacco laws.
-Further details are on the PRC website at www.prcfour.org.
+The PRC also coordinates related trainings for the region.
+Additionally, our PRC operates a comprehensive program of tobacco compliance checks throughout the region to 1) educate merchants that sell tobacco, 2) ensure they maintain compliance with state and federal laws addressing tobacco sales to minors, 3) do not sell tobacco to minors, and 4) confirm that merchants display the required signage to alert the public about Texas tobacco laws.
+Further details are available on the PRC website at www.prcfour.org.

 ETCADA utilizes License Chemical Dependency Counselors (LCDC) to provide screenings and assessments for those seeking treatment for substance abuse disorders.
 LCDCs also conduct SASSI screenings, MIT, MIP and DWI Intervention services.